Reginleif88/reginleif_lab/docs/Project-8-Multi-Site-Active-Directory.md

 ## 1. Windows Host Firewall Configuration

+> [!IMPORTANT]
-> **Important:** OPNsense firewall rules control traffic at the network gateway level, but Windows Server has its own host-based firewall that applies independently.
+> OPNsense firewall rules control traffic at the network gateway level, but Windows Server has its own host-based firewall that applies independently.
 By default, Windows blocks SMB (File Sharing), RPC (AD Replication), and ICMP (Ping) from "foreign" subnets.

 **The Issue:** Even with a perfectly configured VPN, Windows will block: